We support women and girls in war and crisis zones

 1. Sexualised wartime violence in numbers

 Estimates suggest that as many as 50,000 women and girls in Bosnia and Herzegovina have experienced sexualised wartime violence.
-In Kosovo it was about 20,000, and in Croatia 3,000.
+In Kosovo it is about 20,000, and in Croatia 3,000.
 No reliable data is available for Serbia.
-This violence they experienced is compounded by social exclusion and stigmatisation, and all of this has effects that spread through their families, since it has been shown that trauma symptoms can be passed down to the next generation (transgenerational traumatisation.)
+This violence they experienced, and the social exclusion and stigmatisation that go along with it, has effects that spread through their families.
+It has been shown that trauma symptoms can be passed on to the next generation.

 2. Sexualised violence today

 Sexualised and gender-based violence (SGBV) is still widespread in the region today.
-70 per cent of all women aged 15 and older have experienced violence, sexual harassment and/or stalking, according to a survey conducted in Albania, Bosnia and Herzegovina, Montenegro, Northern Macedonia, Serbia, Moldova and Ukraine by the Organisation for Security and Co-operation in Europe (OSCE).
-This violence is often rooted in wartime experiences, especially in the context of families.
-With the outbreak of the covid-19 pandemic, violence against women increased.
-In Kosovo, the number of reported cases of gender-based violence increased by 17 per cent.
-Compared to 2019, Croatia registered ten percent more femicides in the context of domestic violence in 2020.
+70 per cent of all women aged 15 and older have experienced violence, sexual harassment and/or stalking, according to a study conducted by the Organisation for Security and Cooperation in Europe (OSCE) in Albania, Bosnia and Herzegovina, Montenegro, northern Macedonia, Serbia, Moldova and Ukraine.
+This violence is often rooted in wartime experiences and frequently takes place within families.
+With the outbreak of the Covid-19 pandemic, violence against women increased.
+In 2021, Croatia recorded eleven femicides.
+In Serbia, at least 20 women were murdered because of their gender.

 3. Women of ethnic minorities experience multiple discriminations